Lap steel guitar: Early history

-Hawaiian music, with the sound of the steel guitar as a marked featured of it, became a popular musical preoccupation or fad in the United States in the first half of the twentieth century.
+Hawaiian music, with the sound of the steel guitar as a marked feature, became a popular musical preoccupation or fad in the United States in the first half of the twentieth century.
 In 1916, recordings of indigenous Hawaiian music outsold all other U.S. musical genres.
 This popularity initiated the manufacture of guitars designed specifically to be played horizontally.
 The archetypal lap steel guitar is the acoustic Hawaiian guitar.
 Despite incorporating a resonant chamber in their body, these early acoustic versions of the instrument were not loud enough relative to other instruments.
 However, in the early 1930s a steel guitarist named George Beauchamp invented the electric guitar pickup.
-Electrification not only allowed the lap steel guitar to be heard better, but it also meant that their resonance chambers were no longer essential, or even required.
+Electrification not only allowed the lap steel guitar to be heard better, but it also meant that their resonance chambers were no longer essential.
 The result was that steel guitars could be manufactured in any shape – even in the form of a rectangular block bearing little or no resemblance to the traditional guitar shape.
 This led to table-like instruments in a metal frame on legs called "console steels".